qntlb/numerical-methods-controlvariate-exercise/README.md

 *Note: You may consider the exercise solved if you achieve 15 or 20 points, since this is already a good variance reduction.
 However, the autograding will show a failure unless you reach the full 22 points.*

-## Working in Eclipse
+## Importing in Eclipse from GitHub

 Import this git repository into Eclipse and start working.

 - Click on the link to your repository (the link starts with qntlb/numerical-methods… )
 - Click on “Clone or download” and copy the URL to your clipboard.
-- Go to Eclipse and select File -> Import -> Git -> Projects from Git.
+- Go to Eclipse and select File -> Import -> Git -> Projects from Git **(with smart import)**.
 - Select “Clone URI” and paste the GitHub URL from step 2.
-- Select “master”, then Next -> Next
+- Select “master” or "main", then Next -> Next -> Finish.

-- In the Wizard for Project Import select “Import existing Eclipse projects”, then Next -> Finish
+Note: If you choose "Projects from Git" without the option "(with smart import)" you may expience that the project is not imported into Eclipse, but it was successfully checked out via git, i.e. you find the project files in you local git folder.
+In that case, you can import the project "as maven project" (see below).

+### Importing in Eclipse (as Maven Project)

+If you checked out the git repository manually (`git clone`), then import the local git folder as Maven Project;

+- File -> Import -> Maven -> Existing Maven Projects
+- Select the project folder in you *local* git folder.